 Genomedata is briefly described in the Bioinformatics application note cited and linked at the top of this page.

-The application's documentation is available in two formats:
+The application's documentation is available in three formats:

 1.3.5: * Removed platform specific builds from distribution 1.3.4: * fixed bug related to updated PyTables * compile works with HDF5 setups even when they were built --with-default-api-version=v16 * doc fixes * fixed DeprecatingWarnings associated with PyTables 3.0 * updated dependency to PyTables >= 3.0 1.3.3: * genomedata-query: new command that prints data from a Genomedata archive for your non-Python scripting needs (thanks to Max Libbrecht) * genomedata-histogram: new command that prints histograms from a Genomedata archive (combination of a new module by Max Libbrecht and an old module by Michael Hoffman) * genomedata-info: add "contigs" subcommand (thanks to Max Libbrecht) * genomedata-info: friendlier error when unsupported command name used * genomedata-load-data: friendlier errors when invalid BED3+1/bedGraph data supplied * genomedata-load-seq: always makes chromosome and supercontig coordinates with unsigned 32-bit integers instead of system int * genomedata-load-data: more detailed error message when initial file open fails * genomedata-load-data: bugfix * now compile with -Wextra * doc fixes 1.3.2: * API: now allow array of tracks.
 For example: chromosome[245:270, array([7, 5])] 1.3.1: * API: now allow lists of tracks when directly accessing chromosome data, for example: chromosome[245:270, ["data1", "data3"]] or chromosome[245:270, [7, 5]] * genomedata-load-seq: add --assembly option which supports AGP files, to allow avoid loading seq while still dealing with assembly gaps properly * genomedata-load: now supports --assembly and --sizes options * genomedata-load-assembly: alias for genomedata-load-seq. genomedata-load-seq will be deprecated in the future * genomedata-load-data: now support DOS-style line endings ("\r\n") * genomedata-load: print genomedata-load-data error code on failure * genomedata-load-data: print more informative messages when ignoring data * genomedata-load: all diagnostics messages to stderr * genomedata-load: some diagnostics now include timestamp so we can see where performance bottlenecks are * genomedata-load: more descriptive error messages * genomedata-load-seq: print more descriptive error message when attempting to load sequence from a non-FASTA file * genomedata-load: fixed issue 10: now compiles on gcc 4.6.2 * docs: add links to source code * docs: genomedata-load: sequence "option" is mandatory.
 In a future version, we should change this to an argument to reflect this. * test: add tests for DOS-style line-endings 1.3.0: * genomedata supercontigs are no longer guaranteed to have seq data * add --sizes option to genomedata-load-seq, to allow avoid loading seq * Genome.add_track_continuous() has a significant performance improvement.
 This also means that genomedata-open-data will run much faster, as well as genomedata-load-data on fresh tracks * fix bug where genomedata-load-seq didn't work * fix bug where directory genomedata archive didn't work with only one chromosome 1.2.3: * allow use with PyTables >=2.2 * new command: genomedata-info: "genomedata-info tracknames ARCHIVE" prints the tracknames for ARCHIVE * Genome.format_version will now return 0 when files are missing a genomedata_format_version attribute * Genome.__init__: future-proof to future versions of file format by throwing an error * tests: add regression tests, lots of changes * docs: add man pages 1.2.2: * genomedata-load: will now support track filenames with "=" in the names * genomedata-load: now supports UNIX glob wildcards as arguments to -s * genomedata-load-data: allow other delimiters besides space for variableStep and fixedStep, allow wiggle_0 track specification * genomedata-load-data, genomedata-load: remove unused --chunk-size option * genomedata-close-data: fix bug where chunk_starts, chunk_ends not written for supercontigs with zero present data * installation: move from path.py to forked-path * docs: fixed small errors * various: removed exclamation marks from error messages.
 It's not *that* exciting. * some portability improvements * tests: improve unit test interface 1.2.1: * Fixed an installation bug where HDF5 installations later in LIBRARY_PATH might override those specified first, leading to linking errors during build.